jrg94/CSE5544/assignment04/README.md

 ### What interesting features did you discover?

+As mentioned previously, I think the most interesting features of the data set have to be the following:

+- The downward flow that appears to influence most of the graph in the top of the upper right quadrant
+- The dense flow situated near the lower central part of the field
+- The lack of flow in areas surround the previously mentioned dense area

+All three features were fun to observe as I tampered with the sampling and vector lengths.

+### How do they compare for showing the features.

 In general, I've found that you can definitely oversample as well as undersample.

 Oversampling results in a plot that shows no meaningful data since you can't